 TRL is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC") and provides the TransRe group ("TransRe") with its main platform to write business in the United Kingdom and other international regions that access the London and Lloyd's markets.
 TRC is domiciled in New York, USA.
-TRL's ultimate parent undertaking is Alleghany Corporation ("Alleghany"), incorporated in Delaware, USA.

-TRL commenced trading on 1 January 2014 assuming the renewals of most of TRC's London branch ("LBO") business developed since 1980.
+TRL commenced trading on 1 January 2014, assuming the renewals of most of TRC's London branch ("LBO") business developed since 1980.
 It is regulated by the PRA and Financial Conduct Authority ("FCA").
-In addition to paid up capital of \$500m, TRL has the benefit of a 60% quota share treaty with TRC ("the TRC Quota Share") and a parental capital support guarantee agreement.
-TRL has also been granted the same A+ financial strength ratings as TRC by both Standard & Poor's ("S&P") and A.M.
-Best.
+In addition to paid up share capital of \$500m, TRL has the benefit of a quota share treaty with TRC ("the TRC Quota Share"), which was 60% in 2022 and increased to 80% effective 1 January 2023, and a parental capital support guarantee agreement.
+TRL has also been granted the same financial strength ratings as TRC by both Standard & Poor's ("S&P") as of October 2022 and A.M.
+Best as of January 2023, being AA+ and A++ (Superior) respectively.

 TRL is a specialist non-life reinsurance company concentrating on providing protection for cedants and predominantly not competing with cedants in their own direct markets.
-Many of TRL's senior management and underwriting teams have long tenure with TransRe and enduring relationships with our client base.
+Many of TRL's senior management and underwriting teams have long tenure with TransRe and enduring relationships with its client base.